How to Create a Mobile App: A Complete Development Guide

 What Is a Mobile App?

 A mobile app is a software application specifically designed to run on mobile devices like a phone or tablet.
-Whatsapp, Facebook, and Subway Surfers are currently among the most popular mobile apps.
+WhatsApp, Facebook, and Subway Surfers are currently among the most popular mobile apps.

 The original purpose of apps was to facilitate productivity.
 Calendar, email, and contact list apps were once the norm.
 Now, these come built-in in any typical smartphone.